 - Personnel directly involved in the response and recovery operations

 - o Name

 - o Position/Title

 - o Hourly rate of pay

-- o Overtime rate of pay
+- Overtime rate of pay

 - Hours worked

 - o Regular time or straight time

-- o Overtime
+- Overtime

 - Equipment used

 - o Kind

 - o Type

 - Equipment mileage or hours equipment was used

-- o Certain equipment must have an operator (Personnel and equipment records need to match)
+- Certain equipment must have an operator (Personnel and equipment records need to match)

 - Materials and supplies

 - Contract services

 - Other costs and expenses related to incident/disaster response and recovery responsibilities.

-This information may be used to determine total City costs for incident/disaster response and recovery to seek reimbursement from the Federal Emergency Management Agency (FEMA) Public Assistance Program.
+This information may be used to determine total City costs for incident/disaster response and recovery to seek reimbursement from the FEMA Public Assistance Program.